-Eilean Donan Castle: This famously picturesque castle was totally destroyed by naval gunfire after occupation by a force of Spanish soldiers in the short-lived 1719 Jacobite rebellion.
+Eilean Donan Castle: This famously picturesque castle on the road to Skye was totally destroyed by naval gunfire after occupation by a force of Spanish soldiers in the short-lived 1719 Jacobite rebellion.
 The castle lay in ruins until restoration between 1912 and 1932.

-Culter, Deeside: A kilted figure, said to represent Rob Roy, stands on a rock above a tributary of the River Dee, west of Culter (between Aberdeen and Banchory).
+Culter, Deeside: A kilted figure representing Rob Roy stands on a rock above a tributary of the River Dee, west of Culter (between Aberdeen and Banchory).
 It is visible from the main road.

 Burn o Vat, near Ballater: This spectacular rock formation on Deeside draws many visitors each year and is popularly associated as a hiding place of Rob Roy, though well away from his usual haunts.